How to support kids whose families have changed

 By: Dr. Donna Gaffney, Dr. Irwin Sandler, and Dr. Sharlene Wolchik

-Some people—especially those grieving the loss of a loved one or dealing with the fallout of a divorce—may feel the absence of an important family member intensely during the holiday season.
+Some people—especially those grieving the loss of a loved one, dealing with the fallout of a divorce, or dealing with significant trauma—may feel the absence of an important family member intensely during the holiday season.
 Kids are particularly affected when families face an emotionally charged holiday.
 If there are children in your family coping with the absence of a loved one, there are steps you can take to help them feel better.
 Starting these conversations can be hard, but they are an important way to show children that their family can celebrate together in new and meaningful ways.1

 Ask for their help making holiday plans

 Talking with children about how they feel about the holiday—and asking them what they want to do to celebrate—sends a powerful message that their ideas and feelings matter.
-Consider scheduling a family meeting about four weeks before the holidays.
+Consider scheduling a virtual family meeting about four weeks before the holidays.
 Start with a simple question: What should we do for the holidays this year?
 Everyone may not have the same answer.
-People may have to compromise.
+Many may have to compromise due to the pandemic this year.
 You may want to continue traditions, or start new ones.
 But including the children in the decision strengthens their bond with you and the rest of their family.
-Communicate your family’s decision to your extended family, so everyone knows what you and your kids want.
+Communicate your family’s decision, so everyone knows what you and the kids want.